opencv/opencv/modules/core/doc/operations_on_arrays.rst

 The input arrays and the destination array can all have the same or different depths.
 For example, you can add a 16-bit unsigned array to a 8-bit signed array and store the sum as a 32-bit floating-point array.
 Depth of the output array is determined by the ``dtype`` parameter.
 In the second and third cases above, as well as in the first case, when ``src1.depth() == src2.depth()``, ``dtype`` can be set to the default ``-1``.
 In this case, the output array will have the same depth as the input array, be it ``src1``, ``src2`` or both.

+.. note:: Saturation is not applied when the output array has the depth ``CV_32S``.
+You may even get result of an incorrect sign in the case of overflow.

 .. seealso::

     :ocv:func:`subtract`,